-Here are some tips from the experts at Consumer Reports for dealing with the usual holiday household goofs.
+Here are some tips from Consumer Reports for dealing with the usual holiday household goofs.

 Spilled soda.
 Blot with the detergent solution.
 After this, blot with a vinegar cleaning solution made of one-third cup of white vinegar mixed with two-thirds cup of water.
 Rinse with warm water, and if the area is still not entirely clean, dab with 3 per cent hydrogen peroxide.